 Work placements are a great way to highlight the skills you have learned and how you applied your degree knowledge in a commercial setting.

-Using LinkedIn for job searches
+How to use LinkedIn for job searches

 There are lots of LinkedIn job postings on the site and LinkedIn will come up with potential suggestions for you based on your profile – another reason it’s important to have your degree on there.
 Without listing your degree you’re more likely to see jobs which don’t fit your dream career choice at all or are just plain irrelevant.